Youngstown Patricians: Legacy

 The Patricians' effort to regroup under coach-manager Thomas unraveled in the wake of a 27–0 defeat at the hands of the Massillon Tigers on October 5, 1919.
 Yet, Patrician alumnus Russell "Busty" Ashbaugh (football coach of Youngstown's South High School and father of Notre Dame standout Russell "Pete" Ashbaugh) headed up a semi-professional team in Youngstown that fared well in regional contests.
 As Frolund notes, a team that was to be managed by another Patricians alumnus, Elgie Tobin, received a National Football League franchise, which had a schedule laid out for the 1922 NFL season.
 The project collapsed without explanation, and the team never played.
-While the area saw a brief revival of semi-professional football in the 1970s (just before the city's industrial decline) with the organization of the Youngstown Hardhats and more recently the fully professional Mahoning Valley Thunder of the AF2, the Patricians club—at least during its peak years—was the closest that Youngstown would come to producing a nationally competitive professional football team.
+The Patricians—at least during its peak years—was the closest that Youngstown would come to producing a nationally competitive professional football team.
+However, the area saw a brief revival of semi-professional football in the 1970s (just before the city's industrial decline) with the organization of the Youngstown Hardhats and in the 2000s with the fully professional Mahoning Valley Thunder of the AF2.

-Over the years, the nearby Pro Football Hall of Fame has had several displays honoring the Youngstown Patricians including highlighting their championship 1915 team as well as one titled "A Parish Turns Pro."
+Over the years, the Pro Football Hall of Fame in nearby Canton, Ohio (about an hour southwest of Youngstown) has displayed exhibits honoring the Youngstown Patricians, including highlighting their championship 1915 team as well as one titled "A Parish Turns Pro."

 Hughitt went on to the Buffalo professional football club, where he played from 1918 to 1924.
 During his time in Buffalo he won two state titles, and nearly won two NFL titles (1920 and 1921) as the team's coach and quarterback.
 Much of the rest of the team ended up with the brand-new Cleveland Panthers in 1919; thanks in large part to their connections to Hughitt, the Panthers played primarily New York-based teams.